On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

 Anyways, using images is crucial for both user experience and SEO.

-The next step after adding an image to your pages is optimizing them for speed as well as Google image bots.
+The next step after adding an image to your pages is speed optimization and Google image crawlers.
 You can do the following ways, Its simple:

 - Install an image compression plugin

-Now to add alt text to your image, I have got a detailed tutorial on how to add alt text to images you can follow to automate this process.
+To add alt text to your image, I have a detailed tutorial on adding alt text to images you can follow to automate this process.

-Alt tags are used by search engine bots to know about what this image is showing to the user, and by adding them into your images, you are actually helping them in a better understanding of your content.
+Alt tags are used by search engine bots to know about what this image is showing to the user, and by adding them into your images, you are actually helping them better understand your content.

 This will help you get more traffic from Google image search.

 Pro tip – Images that have hyphens as a separator in their alt tags perform better than those with underscores.

 6. Optimize Your Title and Meta Description for SERPs